 After Baby Arrives

-Regular exercise can also be helpful after your baby has arrived.
-Exercise during the postpartum period can boost your mood and help you return to your normal weight faster.
+Working out can also be helpful after your baby has been born.
+It can boost your mood and help you return to your normal weight faster.

 American Congress of Obstetricians and Gynecologists

 National Institute of Diabetes and Digestive and Kidney Diseases

 Canadian Society for Exercise Physiology